sagara-gunathunga/hl7-wso2-integration-samples/hl7-integration-sample/docs/example-3.md

-# Passthrough HL7 messages over MLLP protocol using a proxy service
+# Passthrough HL7 messages over MLLP protocol using a Inbound Endpoint

-This samples demonstrates passthrough HL7 messages over MLLP protocol and implemented as proxy service on WSO2 Micro Integrator 7.0.
+This samples demonstrates passthrough HL7 messages over MLLP protocol and implemented as a InboundEndpoint on WSO2 Micro Integrator 7.0.

 ![Passthrough HL7 messages over MLLP protocol using a proxy service ](images/case-1.png)